awsdocs/amazon-ses-developer-guide/doc-source/Welcome.md

 For example, you can send marketing emails such as special offers, transactional emails such as order confirmations, and other types of correspondence such as newsletters\.
 When you use Amazon SES to receive mail, you can develop software solutions such as email autoresponders, email unsubscribe systems, and applications that generate customer support tickets from incoming emails\.

-With Amazon SES, you only pay for what you use\.
-For more information, see [Amazon SES Pricing](https://aws.amazon.com/ses/pricing)\.
+For more information about topics related to Amazon SES, see the [AWS Messaging and Targeting Blog](https://aws.amazon.com//blogs/messaging-and-targeting/)\.

-## Why use Amazon SES?<a name="why-use-ses"></a>
+## Benefits<a name="why-use-ses"></a>

 Building a large\-scale email solution is often a complex and costly challenge for a business\.
 You must deal with infrastructure challenges such as email server management, network configuration, and IP address reputation\.
 Additionally, many third\-party email solutions require contract and price negotiations, as well as significant up\-front costs\.
 Amazon SES eliminates these challenges and enables you to benefit from the years of experience and sophisticated email infrastructure Amazon\.com has built to serve its own large\-scale customer base\.

-## Amazon SES and other AWS services<a name="ses-and-aws"></a>
+## Related services<a name="ses-and-aws"></a>

 Amazon SES integrates seamlessly with other AWS products\.
 For example, you can:
 + Add email\-sending capabilities to any application\.
 If your application runs in [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) \(Amazon EC2\), you can use Amazon SES to [send 62,000 emails every month at no additional charge](https://aws.amazon.com/ses/pricing/)\.
 You can send email from Amazon EC2 by using an [AWS SDK](https://aws.amazon.com/tools/#sdk), by using the [Amazon SES SMTP interface](send-email-smtp.md), or by making calls directly to the [Amazon SES API](https://docs.aws.amazon.com/ses/latest/APIReference/)\.